w3c/cogai/chunks-and-rules.md

 foo {name status; value active}
 ```

 You can then load the next property with a *@do next* action.
-To make it easy to detect that this is the last property, the goal buffer will have *last* set to *true*.
+The *@more* property is set to *true* in the buffer if there is more to come, and *false* for the last property in the iteration.

 ### Operations on comma separated lists